Teachers

 Sophie Schaller Wright

 Sophie was born and raised in the French part of Switzerland near Basel.
 An early passion for art, history and literature led her to studies in Medieval French, Philosophy and Dialectology (Licence ès Lettres, Université de Neuchâtel, Switzerland).
 After doing research in medieval philology (Universités de Neuchâtel et Genève), she became a Lecturer in French at the University of Zurich.
 She honed her knowledge of pedagogical methodology through coursework at Cavilam - Alliance Française de Vichy.
-She currently is a French Instructor at the Alliance Française in Portland and in Philadelphia, PA.
-When she is not teaching, Sophie is also a visual artist, a poet and storyteller in both English and French.
+When she is not teaching, Sophie is also a visual artist, poet and storyteller in both English and French.

 Elene Zedginidze